robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/discrete-mathematics-7th-edition-section-1-5-nested-quantifiers-exercises.md

 e) Every student has received an email from student X
 f) All students have sent and received an email from eachother

+## 19
+Express each of these statements using mathematical and logical operators, predicates, and quantifiers, where the domain consists of all integers.
+**a)** The sum of two negative integers is negative.
+**b)** The difference of two positive integers is not necessarily positive.
+**c)** The sum of the squares of two integers is greater than or equal to the square of their sum.
+**d)** The absolute value of the product of two integers is the product of their absolute values.
 ## 21
 Use predicates, quantifiers, logical connectives, and mathematical operators to express the statement that every positive integer is the sum of the squares of four integers.
+### Solution